jagracey/Awesome-Unicode/README.md

 - **String length is typically determined by counting codepoints.** This means that surrogate pairs would count as two characters.
 Combining multiple diacritics may be stacked over the same character. `a + ̈  == ̈a   `, increasing length, while only producing a single character.

-- **Similarily, reversing strings often is a non-tribial task.** Again, surrogate pairs and diacritics must be reversed together.
+- **Similarily, reversing strings often is a non-trivial task.** Again, surrogate pairs and diacritics must be reversed together.
 [ES Reverser](https://github.com/mathiasbynens/esrever) provides a pretty good solution.

 - **Upper and lower case mappings are not always one-to-one.** They can also be:
   - One-to-many: (ß → SS )